 1. Weight Loss

 If you’re struggling with losing weight, vinegar can aid your efforts.
 Vinegar can increase satiety helping you to cut down on your food intake.
 In a study, participants had a small amount of vinegar along with a high-carb meal.
-It was noted that these participants consumed less food for the remainder of the day.1 In another study, it was
+It was noted that these participants consumed less food for the remainder of the day.1 In another study, it was found that taking vinegar along with bread not only lowered glucose and insulin responses but also increased levels of satiety.2

 Because apple cider vinegar has high levels of acetic acid, it can help remove warts.
 To get rid of warts, soak a cotton ball in apple cider vinegar and apply it to the wart.
 You can use a bandage to keep the wart wrapped overnight.
 Do this for a few nights till the wart begins to shrink.